thedatasnok/idata2502-project/docs/report.md

 # Conclusion

 The student feels that this project has been a good learning experience.
 Through the project the student had set up a multiworkflow pipeline for deploying a full stack web application to infrastructure hosted in Linode.
-The application runs as a container within Kubernetes, running in a cluster of nodes provisioned by Terraform and configured by Ansible.
-During the project some challenges were faced, but the student is satisfied with the overall result of the project.
+The application runs as containers within a Kubernetes cluster.
+The cluster provisioned by Terraform and configured by Ansible.
+During the project some challenges were faced with different technologies, but the student is satisfied with the overall result of the project.

 # References